Beee4life/acf-city-selector/README.md

 * [X] Advanced Custom Fields Pro 5.9.5
 * [X] Advanced Custom Fields 4.4.12

-<a name="updates"></a>
-### Updates

-Since this plugin hasn't been added to the Wordpress repo yet, we recommend 'watching' the plugin [here](https://github.com/Beee4life/acf-city-selector/watchers).

 <a name="support"></a>
 ### Support

 If you need support, please turn to [Github](https://github.com/Beee4life/acf-city-selector/issues).
+It's faster than the Wordpress support.

 <a name="website"></a>
 ### Website